imgag/ngs-bits/doc/GSvarServer/index.md

         > make pull

 2. Stop the running instance

 3. If you changed the server database schema, you should increase `EXPECTED_SCHEMA_VERSION` value in `ServerDB.h` by 1.
 When the schema version chganges, the server database will be removed and recreated during the first launch.
 All the user sessions and URLs will be lost, users will have to relogin.
 NGSD database remains intact.

 4. Build the new version:

         > make build_3rdparty build_libs_release build_server_release

 5. Check for the NGSD database schema changes: outdated database may cause serious problems i.e. unstable client or server, freezes, crashes.
 Open `GSvar` app, go to `NGSD` -> `Admin` -> `Maintanance` menu, select `Compare structure of test and production` and press `Execute`.
 Soon you will see what has been changed in the database schema.
 You will have to adjust your database accordingly.
+We recommend to make a backup before modifying the database.

 6. The the new version of the server is reday to be used now.